averbraeck/gscg-design/doc/4-architecture/components.md

  - 2025-08-25 - Document creation
  - 2025-08-26 - Update of the diagram with clearer communication with the persistence layer
  - 2025-08-26 - Made the data sources consistent with database design document
+ - 2025-08-27 - Update architecture diagram: give access to Model Factory for admins and facilitator

 ## Architectural diagram